freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/size-your-images.english.md

 ## Instructions
 <section id='instructions'>
 Create a class called <code>smaller-image</code> and use it to resize the image so that it's only 100 pixels wide.
-<strong>Note:</strong> Due to browser implementation differences, you may need to be at 100% zoom to pass the tests on this challenge.
 </section>

 ## Tests